Athénée Robert Catteau: Educational system

 The school offers a traditional (non-renovated) education which has the reputation of being demanding and rigorous.
 For example, it emphasizes the study of ancient languages and is strongly centered on theoretical sciences and mathematics.

 The Athénée is a public school following the curriculum of the City of Brussels public school system, and furthermore is part of the Enseignement officiel network of the Fédération Wallonie-Bruxelles.

 The complementary 7th secondary grade prepares students, mainly coming from other secondary schools or other countries, to Polytechnic, Medicine or Science faculties, as well as to the Royal Military Academy.

-Graduation project

-The Athénée Robert Catteau is one of Belgium's last schools where pupils have to present an end-of-studies work (Travail de fin d'études), in order to get their diploma.

-Competitions

-The school holds the highest number of first prizes as well as the highest number of prizes in general at the Belgian Mathematical Olympiads since its creation in 1976.
-Two students have also won a silver medal at the International Mathematical Olympiad.

-In 2015, the athenaeum is selected and then, in 2016, ends up in the final stage of the Cansat project of the European Space Agency with its team SCADA 378, having launched a rocket which contains a satellite to collect atmospheric information from 't Harde military base in the Netherlands.